-- 2.5.1 The scheme is committed to provide universal access to quality education at secondary and senior secondary stage.
+2.5.1 The scheme is committed to provide universal access to quality education at secondary and senior secondary stage.
 With a view to facilitating States/UTs, the Scheme provides support to establishment of new schools by up-gradation of upper primary school to secondary schools and up-gradation of Secondary Schools to Senior Secondary Schools and thus for establishment of composite schools.
-The scheme also supports for strengthening existing schools.
-The first priority would be strengthening of existing schools, then, provision of additional sections in the existing schools and then upgradation of existing upper primary to secondary as well as secondary to senior secondary school.
-Opening of new standalone schools should be the last priority which should be done as an exceptional measure only in un-served areas. - 2.5.2 For providing universal access to quality secondary education, the neighbourhood norms notified by the state/UT would be applicable for opening of new secondary and senior secondary schools.
-In the case of the States and Union Territories, which have not notified the neighbourhood norms for secondary and senior secondary Schools, the scheme will provide support for access to secondary school within a distance of 5 Km and Senior Secondary school within 7-10 Km of a habitation while ensuring their viability (i.e. ensuring adequate numbers of students' enrolment) and cost effectiveness.
-It is also imperative that broad norms are indicated at the national level and provision may be made for each State/UT keeping in mind the geographical, socio-cultural, linguistic and demographic condition of not just the State/UT but also, wherever necessary, of the locality.
-The States/UTs will identify requirement of new secondary and senior secondary schools through upgradation on the basis of school level micro planning.
+The scheme also supports for strengthening of existing schools and opening of additional classroom as per existing gaps in the school.
+In this regard, the district/ state teams will have to work out a staggered plan on certain defined prioritization criteria.
+Based upon the demand and requirements, additional classrooms/ sections in the schools may also be opened.
+In this regard, it is imperative to have projection of additional enrolments and the targets identification of existing Secondary Schools or Senior Secondary Schools.
+The first priority would be strengthening of existing schools, then, Opening of additional classrooms in the existing schools and upgradation of existing upper primary to secondary as well as secondary to higher secondary school.
+Opening of new schools should be the last priority which should be done as an exception measure only in unserved areas.

+2.5.2 For providing universal access to quality secondary education, the neighbourhood norms notified by the state/UT would be applicable for opening of new secondary and Senior secondary schools.
+In the case of the States and Union Territories, which have not notified the neighbourhood norms for Secondary and Higher Secondary Schools, the scheme will provide support for access to secondary school within a distance of 5 Km and higher secondary school within 7-10 Km of a habitation while ensuring their viability (i.e. ensuring adequate numbers of students' enrolment) and cost effectiveness.
+It is also imperative that broad norms for relaxation will be indicated at the national level and provision may be made for each State/UT keeping in mind the geographical, socio-cultural, linguistic and demographic condition of not just the State/UT but also, wherever necessary, of the locality.
+The State/ UTs will identify requirement of new secondary and Senior secondary schools through upgradation on the basis of school level micro planning.
 Every district plan should be based on school and habitation mapping through micro planning exercise.
 Evidence of the micro planning and school mapping exercise should also be available in the District Plans which will be consolidated into State Plans.